-Building your own business gives you the freedom (and responsibility) to think about the big, beautiful things like vision, purpose and values but also all the core drivers of your business like who you want to serve, what services you want to create, how you want to work in the day and how much you’ll charge.
+Building your own business gives you the freedom (and responsibility) to think about the inspiring things like vision, purpose and values but also all the core drivers of your business like who you want to serve, what services you want to create, how you want to work in the day and how much you’ll charge.

-Work as an Internal Coach
+Working as an Internal Coach

 Many organisations have created dedicated positions for coaches in recent years, as staff’s need for help in overcoming professional hurdles has become more apparent.

 An internal coach usually works in one of 2 ways:

 1) One pathway into internal coaching is taking on a dedicated coaching role within an organisation.
 This person would see individuals or teams from within the company they work for and coach them around the roles, responsibilities, performance and wider personal issues.

 The benefit to the company and the staff here is the coach’s closeness to the company culture, and the sheer proximity of the coach to their subjects.
 The coach may also get to know their subjects outside of the coaching sessions and get a more 360 degree view of them as a person and an employee.

 This coaching might also include some elements of training, employee development work, or mentoring, depending on the role.